Advantages of Listing Your Home with a Real Estate Team

 2. Be prepared for vacancy periods.
 Most experienced real estate investors plan for a vacancy period of 3 to 6 months.
 If this sounds too long, it isn’t.
 On average, it’s common for a rental to stay vacant for at least 60 to 90 days between tenants.

-3. Understand what it means to landlord.
-If you aren’t planning on hiring a professional property manager, and going the DIY route, sure, you’ll save about 10 percent of the monthly rental payment.
-But, that comes with a cost of handling everything yourself.
+3. Understand what it means to a landlord.
+If you aren’t planning on hiring a professional property manager and going the DIY route, sure, you’ll save about 10 percent of the monthly rental payment.
+But, that comes with the cost of handling everything yourself.
 This means dealing with emergencies when it’s not convenient.
 What’s more, paying for said emergencies when needed.